jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Domain experts can help to ensure that the question is feasible from a standpoint of data collection, leads to other important questions, that it is new, that it is useful, and that the plan to test it will actually lead to interpretations that are useful.

-Informatics experts can help to ensure that the question is feasible from as standpoint of data collection and data analysis, that a question is testable, and leads to the interpretations that the domain experts hope to gain.
+Informatics experts can help to ensure that the question is feasible from as standpoint of data collection and data analysis, that a question is testable, and that it leads to the interpretations that the domain experts hope to gain.

-See the next section about testable questions.
+See the next section about forming good informatics questions.

 3) **Be specific**